DiegoMarulandaB/diegomarulandab/README.md

 ## Hi 🖐🏽, I'm Diego

-### *Technology is constantly changing and I am like technology.
-Self-taught in search of new knowledge, teamwork is how music is not created by a single individual but by several individuals*.
+### *💾 Technology is constantly changing and I am like technology.
+Self-taught in search of new knowledge, teamwork is how music 🎵 is not created by a single individual but by several individuals*.

 Connect with me: